Individuals, Couples, Intensives in Nashville & Chattanooga

 Philosophy

 I have also seen talk therapy, while important, usually doesn’t cause the bigger shifts for change.
 Talk therapy has its place after the integration of the deeper work.
-My philosophy is about helping each person access the subconscious so that one can feel a shift in life.
+My philosophy is about helping each person access the subconscious so that they can feel a shift in life.
 I also believe therapy and counseling are not as effective unless you have practical tools to utilize on your own.
 Because it’s in daily life where it matters the most.

 Contact